Loose GIA Certified Diamonds: Buy Online Cheap

 Petra Gems regularly analyzes diamond prices and provides a comprehensive average estimation in our index.
 These prices fluctuate monthly, and we update our index as soon as a significant fluctuation is observed.

-Besides the above quality factors, several other factors also influence diamond prices, including market demand and supply and macroeconomic conditions.
-The availability and supply of rough diamonds from large diamond companies, like De Beers and Alrosa, and trade regulations on import and export, are also primary factors.
+Besides the above quality factors, several other factors influence diamond prices, including market demand, supply, and macroeconomic conditions.
+The availability and supply of rough diamonds from large diamond companies, like De Beers and Alrosa, as well as trade regulations on import and export, are also primary factors.

 Final Thoughts